dufrenoyl/cb-workshop-2d/VMSETUP.md

 > We recommend to install the latest version of VirtualBox. (currently 5.1.30)

-VirtualBox allows to configure various virtual network cards. (more information: https://www.virtualbox.org/manual/ch06.html) We will detail here 2 different interfaces: NAT & Host-only.
+VirtualBox allows to configure various virtual network cards. (https://www.virtualbox.org/manual/ch06.html)

+We will detail here 2 different interfaces: NAT & Host-only.

 ### NAT

 If you just want to access the outside world from within the VM then a NAT interface is enough.

 _The NAT interface should be there by default._

 The NAT IP is automatically assigned and is usually something like '10.0.2.15'.

 In order to enable access from the outside world via NAT (to connect to Couchbase from host), there are 2 options: